“The constant anxiety of whether you'll be offered tenancy is tough, but pupillage is designed so that you're only up against yourself.”

 What is pupillage?

 You may come across the occasional claims that pupillage amounts to little more than a year of pain and humiliation.
 We'd be remiss not to counter such claims.
 Sets don't try to push pupils to the edge of sanity – at least not on purpose; rather, their aim is to mentor and challenge pupils so as to gauge their compatibility with the set and overall potential at the Bar.
-Of course, that doesn't mean pupillage is a walk in the park, though we can say with some conviction that any misery accompanying the year is likely driven by the demanding work at hand rather than any malevolence on behalf of chambers themselves.
+Of course, that doesn't mean pupillage is a walk in the park, but any misery accompanying the year is likely driven by the demanding work at hand rather than any malevolence on behalf of chambers.

 A busy criminal set can mean court every day by the end of the pupillage year...
 Big commercial or Chancery sets, on the other hand, sometimes prefer to keep pupils in chambers.